 What would you do?

-I couldn’t help but get misty when I brought out the cake.
 I just can’t get over how much I’m loving motherhood so far, and how much there is to learn!
 My sweet, funny little boy has really completed me, and I fall more and more in love with him every day!
 I even told him so in a letter, which has been sealed away in a birthday card, to be opened by him a long, long time from now.

 Here’s a peek into our day…